gnapoles/ltcn-classifier/README.md

 ### Evaluation

-Use within a cross-validation (or any other suitable validation strategy from scikit-learn) for evaluating the performance of the model:
+Use the model within cross-validation (or any other suitable validation strategy from scikit-learn) for evaluating the performance.
+The example uses `5-fold` and Kappa score for model selection:

 ```python
 iris = datasets.load_iris(as_frame=True)